ngbountos/ngbountos.github.io/_pages/about.md

 ---

 ### About
 I’m a researcher at Orion Lab, a joint research group of the National Observatory of Athens and the National Technical University of Athens.
 My work focuses on deep learning for Earth Observation, with a particular emphasis on foundation models.
-I am completing my PhD under the supervision of Ioannis Papoutsis, with an expected graduation in September 2025.

 ### News Feed
+- December 12, 2025, I succefully defended my PhD thesis on "Multimodal self-supervised learning for Earth observation".
 - October 19, 2025, Our paper [Towards a Unified Copernicus Foundation Model for Earth Vision](https://arxiv.org/abs/2503.11849) was selected as a Best Paper Award Finalist in ICCV 2025.
 - September 10, 2025, Our paper [Probabilistic Machine Learning for Noisy Labels in Earth Observation](https://arxiv.org/abs/2504.03478) has been accepted for publication to Nature, Scientific Reports.
 - July 25, 2025, Two papers accepted to ICCV 2025.
 [On the Generalization of Representation Uncertainty in Earth Observation](https://arxiv.org/abs/2503.07082), joint work with Spyros Kondylatos and [Towards a Unified Copernicus Foundation Model for Earth Vision](https://arxiv.org/abs/2503.11849) (oral) led by Yi Wang.